makeabilitylab/physcomp/electronics/schematics.md

 **Figure** Go to the GitHub Fritzing [releases page](https://github.com/fritzing/fritzing-app/releases), scroll down to CD-548, then click on the 'Assets' link to download a free development version of Fritzing.
 {: .fs-1 }

+### Download and install Adafruit Fritzing library
+Adafruit maintains an [open-source repository on GitHub](https://github.com/adafruit/Fritzing-Library) of all their custom electronic parts (cool!).
+If you're using Adafruit parts in your projects, we strongly recommend downloading and installing the Adafruit Fritzing Library—just follow the [installation instructions here](https://learn.adafruit.com/using-the-adafruit-library-with-fritzing)!

 ### Using Fritzing

 Once you've downloaded and unzipped the Fritzing release, open it and follow this tutorial video.
 Together, we will make a simple LED-based circuit with a 9V battery, a switch, a resistor, and an LED.
 To complement the video, we also have this [simple Fritzing PDF guide](assets/pdfs/RapidIntroduction_HowToUseFritizing_ByJonFroehlich.pdf).